Afzal7/syncrow/README.md

 5. Add this line: "syncrow_key": "YOUR_SYNCROW_KEY"

-6. Right Click and click on sync on "Sync syncrow".
+6. Right Click and click on "Sync syncrow".

 7. Voila!